-"I know she's a darkie, dear, but she's family."
+"-I know she's a darkie, dear, but she's family."

 "Splush!
 Mama she's a flapper!"
-I was moony for her.
-I had read about these free-living women in Modern Priscilla magazine, but never with skin like a chestnut, like a chocolate brownie, like a hawk.
-When I finally slept, I dreamt of a place called Harlem where boys threw girls high into the air.
+I was moony for her, the apparition of absolute newness.
+I'd read about these free-living women in Modern Priscilla Magazine, but never with skin like a chestnut, like chocolate cake, like a hawk's wing.
+When I finally slept I dreamt of a place called Harlem where boys threw girls high into the air.

-When I went down to breakfast the next morning, Lunette was already in the kitchen, holding Minnie and her Kewpie doll on her lap.
-They were waiting for the toast to pop up.
-She told Minnie, "Most people have to turn their toast over.
-Your daddy loves his gadgets, all the latest things.
-You've got a Frigidare; we still have an icebox.
-And oh my, really?
+When I went down to breakfast the next morning Lunette was holding little Minnie, her pink-faced rubber Kewpie doll on her lap on her lap.
+They were staring at the toaster, waiting it to pop.
+Lunette said to Minnie, "You lucky!
+Most people still got to turn their toast over by themselves.
+Your daddy always loves his gadgets, all the latest things!
+You got a Frigidare, we still got an icebox!
+And oh, my really?
 Ice cube trays?
 I heard of those.
-Making our own ice, what's next?"
+Making our own ice, what comes next?"

 Daddy came into the kitchen, adjusting his suspenders, and set a box with silver metal corners on the table.
-"Bernice Freeman," he said to me.
-"Did you ever wonder where your last name came from?"

-As Mama served up breakfast, he splayed out a long line of tintype portraits and photo cards, pointing at faces and telling us names.
-There were Negro men in bowler hats, pale women in lace, and brown babies in arms.
-There was Lunette as a child, hair in braids, smiling big while her parents looked serious.
-A large family stood in front of a big house, people of all different shades.
-Daddy pointed out his father and Lunette's father, boys next to each other, at opposite ends of the spectrum.
-There was another picture of Daddy as a boy on his mama's lap.
+"Bernice Freeman.
+Time to learn where your last name came from."
+The toast popped and Daddy swiped the pieces from the air.
+As Mama served up breakfast, he splayed out a long line of tintypes and photo cards, pointing at faces and telling us names.
+There were Negro men in bowler hats, pale women in lace, brown babies in browner arms.
+There was Lunette as a child, hair in braids, smiling shiny while her parents looked serious.
+A large family stood in front of a big house, people of all shades and Daddy pointed out his father and her father, boys next to each other, at opposite ends of the spectrum.
+There was another picture of Daddy as a boy on his mama's lap: Lunette sung out "We called you the Eye-talians!"
+Mama shook her head and raised her eyebrows at Daddy.

-Lunette sung out "We called you the Eye-talians!"
-Lunette got serious, looked at us.
-"You kiddos all come from a long line of abolitionists.
-And there's still a lot of work to do."
+Lunette got serious, looked at me and Minnie.
+"You kiddos come from abolitionists.
+And we still got a lot of work to do."
 I had no idea.
 I thought slavery was over.

-"Don't tell," said my dad, sipping his coffee.
-"I'm a spy now, for Looney."

-"Yes, keep it a secret, kids," Mama said, wiping her hands on her apron.

-"Lunette is working undercover for the National Urban League and will pretend to be our maid, but she is actually our guest, and you are NOT excused from your chores."
+"Yes, keep it a secret, Bernice," Mama said, wiping her hands on her apron.
+"Lunette's working undercover for the National Urban League and will pretend to be our maid-but she is actually our guest and you are NOT excused from your chores!"

-Suddenly, I saw my life of ballet and piano lessons, jacks and jump rope, study hall and soda fountains as the simple game of hopscotch it really was.
-Life was more complex and colorful than I ever imagined.
+Suddenly, I saw my whole life of ballet and piano lessons, jacks and jump rope, study hall and soda fountains as the simple game of hopscotch it really was!
+Life was more complex and colorful, and maybe dangerous, than I ever imagined.